epfl-ml4ed/runai-tutorial/README.md

 This tutorial has been made on windows with WSL 2 (ubuntu).

 If you are on Mac, Windows or another distribution and some of the commands are not recognized, you might need to change them.
-For example 'sudo service docker start' will not work on Mac or on the Powershell of Windows.
+For example 'sudo service docker start' will not work on Mac or on the Powershell of Windows (on Mac, you can instead open Docker Desktop and then wait for the Docker engine to start).

 Remember to use a search engine or a chatbot to help.